Diabetes can have a negative effect on a person’s cholesterol levels.

 HDL cholesterol is what some experts call “good” cholesterol, while LDL cholesterol is what they refer to as “bad” cholesterol.

-When a person’s LDL cholesterol levels rise too high, LDL cholesterol can form plaques that narrow or block blood vessels.
-As a result, individuals are at a higher risk of cardiovascular disease or stroke.
+When a person’s LDL cholesterol levels rise too high, LDL cholesterol can form plaques that

 The researchers also state that a person can improve their coronary health by reducing their cholesterol levels.